layervault/Sparkle/README.markdown

 Please see the original Sparkle framework for instructions on getting Sparkle setup for your project.

-Let's talk about setting up Auto Sparkle.
+Let's talk about setting up AutoSparkle.

 ## Setup